wagslane/blog/content/posts/func-y-json-api.md

 We don't have HTTP methods on function calls, so we shouldn't have them here.

+### We always use 200 response codes

+We don't have HTTP methods on function calls, so we shouldn't have them here.
+Specify errors in the body.

 ### All functions are versioned

 The first part of any request's path is a semantic version.
 For example, `/v1.0/...`